How to invest in the Hang Seng Index

 What is the Hang Seng?

-The Hang Seng Index is an index of the 50 largest stocks (by market capitalisation) in Hong Kong, and also functions as the main indicator of overall stock market performance in the country.
+The Hang Seng Index is an index of the 50 largest stocks (by market capitalisation) in the Hong Kong Stock Exchange, and also functions as the main indicator of overall stock market performance in the country.
 Started in 1969, the Hang Seng includes leading companies from the banking sector (HSBC), utilities sector (Hong Kong and China Gas Company), real estate sector (Sino Land Company), and other industries.

 Is it a good investment?